rfortherestofus/blog/area-and-line-chart/area-and-line-chart.md

 ![](preview-chart.png)

-In this guide, I’ll walk you through the steps of creating a line chart with two lines, where the area between the lines is filled only for a specific portion of the chart.
+In this guide, written with Joseph Barbier, I’ll walk you through the steps of creating a line chart with two lines, where the area between the lines is filled only for a specific portion of the chart.
 Here’s what we’re going to do:

 ## Load the Necessary Packages